 A: For the best part of ten years.
 I came to London to study Civil Engineering at UCL and did internships every summer.
 I’ve always wanted to work in construction, but had to explore which sector I wanted to be in.
 I realised quite quickly that I wanted to work onsite and be involved on projects, rather than working in design let’s say.

-I was fortunate enough to get on the Mace Graduate Programme at Mace, which really put me on the path to construction management.
+I was fortunate enough to get on the Mace Graduate Programme which really put me on the path to construction management.
 I got headhunted by Buildots as they wanted someone who loved site work to help inform the building industry of its technology.
 Now I am in this tailored role where I am devising the solution that I would have liked onsite.
 As Head of Customer Success, I am the first port of call for the clients.
 I drive the tech to match their requirements.

 A: For so many reasons.
 There is so much going on, the pace is quick!
 I love being onsite, and the people and atmosphere are great.
 No better place.